taddison/personal-site/README.md

 ## What to do next

-- Nav (in the header just put all the links, no JS powered nav for now/maybe ever)
+- Review nav (looks like it mostly works) - check mobile
 - Full content
   - Home
   - About
   - Blog
   - Archive
   - Blog post template
-- Header
 - RSS feed

 ## Other notes